 In the summer of 1946, Butch and his middle-class Jewish family took a vacation to the beaches of Southaven Michigan.
 Butch, 11 years-old, was left at nighttime in the care of Anita, an 18-year-old babysitter, while both sets of parents went out socializing.

 Anita used Butch to fulfill her repressed sexual desires.
 He was “coerced” into “playful” sex games, including BDSM and forced feminization.
 Wearing Anita’s clothes, makeup, and shoes, Butch was scared, but orgasms eliminated all fears.
-After two summers of intense lust, Anita went to college and Butch’s teen life returned to normal.
+After two summers of intense lust, Anita departed for college, never to return, and Butch’s teen life returned to normal.

 Butch dated many women.
 He met Cookie, got married, had two sons, moved to Miami and worked in his father’s auto junkyard business.
 After his father died, and facing extreme pressure to make fast money to support his family, Butch got involved in a stolen car ring, got caught and faced years in prison.
 He agreed to a divorce and both sons were adopted by Cookie’s new husband.